brianglass/anastasis/files/tuesday_matins1.md

 <a href="#_ftnref37" id="_ftn37">[37]</a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Luke 18:9-14.</span>

-<a href="#_ftnref38" id="_ftn38">[38]</a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The word translated ‘beacons’ only occurs in the Old Testament at Genesis 1:14, where it refers to the sun and moon, and at Daniel 12: 3, where it is of the heavenly bodies in general as a simile of ‘those with understanding’.
+<span id="_ftn38">\[38\]</span><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The word translated ‘beacons’ only occurs in the Old Testament at Genesis 1:14, where it refers to the sun and moon, and at Daniel 12: 3, where it is of the heavenly bodies in general as a simile of ‘those with understanding’.
 It is the latter passage that the poet has in mind.
 The Martyrs are like the ‘fixed stars’, not the wandering planets.
 Our Lord, echoing Daniel, compares the just to the sun at Matthew 13:43.
 There is a play in Greek on ÂplaneîV, ‘unwandering’, ‘fixed’ and plánh in the next phrase, meaning ‘wandering’, and hence ‘error’. </span>

 <a href="#_ftnref39" id="_ftn39">[39]</a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The image changes to that of sacred processions, lighted by torches.</span>